appbaseio/Docs/content/docs/pipelines/API/stage-reference.md

 Type: object

+Key: `geo`

 Default query settings applicable to 'geo' type of queries.
-You can find all the properties at [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).
+You can find all the properties at [here](https://docs.reactivesearch.io/docs/search/reactivesearch-api/reference).

 ### Search Query Settings

 Type: object

+Key: `range`

 Default query settings applicable to 'range' type of queries.
-You can find all the properties at [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).
+You can find all the properties at [here](https://docs.reactivesearch.io/docs/search/reactivesearch-api/reference).

 ### Search Query Settings

 Type: object

+Key: `search`

 Default query settings applicable to 'search' type of queries.
-You can find all the properties at [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).
+You can find all the properties at [here](https://docs.reactivesearch.io/docs/search/reactivesearch-api/reference).

 ### Search Query Settings

 Type: object

+Key: `suggestion`

 Default query settings applicable to 'suggestion' type of queries.
-You can find all the properties at [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).
+You can find all the properties at [here](https://docs.reactivesearch.io/docs/search/reactivesearch-api/reference).

 ### Search Query Settings

 Type: object

+Key: `term`

 Default query settings applicable to 'term' type of queries.
-You can find all the properties at [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).
+You can find all the properties at [here](https://docs.reactivesearch.io/docs/search/reactivesearch-api/reference).

 # Searchbox Preferences